-Inspired by~\cite{zhao2024chemdfm}, we adopt two sets of metrics to evaluate the performance between the predicted and golden standardized SMILES.
-The first set focuses on the \textbf{textual similarity}, using Top-1 accuracy, BLEU, and levenshtein distance.
-The second set evaluates the \textbf{chemical similarity}, encompassing the validity of the generated SMILES and fingerprint tanimoto similarity (i.e., MACCS, RDK, Morgan).
-Additionally, we compare the performance of Retro-Expert against retrosynthetic specialized models using Top-1 accuracy.
+\textbf{Evaluation Metrics.} Inspired by~\cite{zhao2024chemdfm}, we adopt two complementary sets of metrics to evaluate the performance between the predicted and golden standardized SMILES.
+The first set focuses on the \textit{textual similarity}, using Top-1 accuracy, BLEU, and Levenshtein distance.
+The second set evaluates the \textit{chemical similarity}, encompassing the validity of the generated SMILES and fingerprint Tanimoto similarity (i.e., MACCS, RDK, Morgan).
+Additionally, we compare the performance of Retro-Expert against retrosynthesis small models using Top-K accuracy.